willer/mcp-operator/README.md

 # mcp-operator MCP server

-A web browser operator MCP server project
+A web browser operator MCP server project that allows AI assistants to control a Chrome browser.

 ## Components